alensiljak/price-database/README.md

 ## Development

-I'm toggling between using PyCharm and Visual Studio Code, with pylint and pytest libraries.
+I'm toggling between using PyCharm and Visual Studio Code, with the following libraries:

+- pylint,
+- pytest,
+- rope, for refactoring

 ## Installation